binary-manu/arch-ansible/docs/index.md

 containers.
 Thus, a self-hosted runner is the best choice for the moment.

 To simplify the setup, a container image definition is provided under the `ci` folder.
 It will create a Debian-based image shipping VirtualBox, QEmu, libvirt, packer and Vagrant, plus obviously the GitHub agent.
 It can be run with `podman` (Docker is untested) in rootless mode.
-Once started, it allows running test Arch installtions with minimal configuration of the runner host.
+Once started, it allows running test Arch installations with minimal configuration of the runner host.

 However, the container cannot be totally independent from the host, as it depends on its ability to run VirtualBox, QEmu and libvirt with appropriate networking.
 Therefore: